 Untangling history’s greatest controversies.
 Every month, we take a hard look at the historical conflicts that raise difficult questions, stoke controversy, and send our moral compasses spinning.

 The infamous Koh-I-Noor diamond currently sits in the Tower of London among the crown jewels of the British monarchy, but its bloody, eon-spanning journey began in the riverbeds of ancient India.
-Cut, coveted, and stolen multiple times over, this is …
+Cut, coveted, and stolen multiple times over, this is the story of the world’s most controversial gem. …

 The Marquis De Sade was a pariah in his time, a monster on the page, and a genius in death.
 But what crimes did the namesake of “sadism” actually commit?
 Where did his real-life appetites end…and his literary fantasies begin?